 - Urine that smells bad

-- Side or back pain that gets worse
+- You have side or back pain that gets worse.

 Treatment for a UTI